 It is the divine intention that persons entering the marriage covenant become inseparably united, thus allowing for no dissolution save that caused by the death of either husband or wife.
 However, the weaknesses of one or both partners may lead to gross and persistent denial of the marriage vows, yet only in cases of extreme, unrepentant, and irremediable unfaithfulness (physical or spiritual) should separation or divorce be considered.
 The remarriage of divorced persons may be sanctioned by the church in keeping with the redemptive gospel of Jesus Christ when sufficient penitence for sin and failure is evident and a firm posture of an endeavor after Christian marriage is manifested.
-Divorced persons should give prayerful thought to discover if God's vocation for them is to remain unmarried since one failure in this realm raises serious questions as to the rightness and wisdom of undertaking another union.
-If the Minister has any questions about the readiness of divorced persons to remarry according to these principles, the Session should be consulted, and its concurrence sought.299
+Divorced persons should give prayerful thought to discover if God's vocation for them is to remain unmarried since one failure in this realm raises serious questions about the readiness of divorced persons to remarry according to these principles, the Session should be consulted, and its concurrence sought.299